dirkatavis/Compass/KEY_TAKEAWAYS.md

 - Desktop (not mobile emulation); correct env/creds loaded.
 - CSV path valid; first MVA known-good.
 - Driver ready; no stale session in background.

+## General information
+- Use DIFF MODE + ≤20 LOC rule; no whole-file dumps.
+- Paste only the exact call site we’re touching (few lines), not whole classes.
+- Keep a mini step tracker so we don’t wander.